SAP-samples/teched2025-CS261/landscape_information.md

 ## Logon Details

-For login to the applications you can use the user ID and password that is provided by the instructors.
+For login to the applications, you can use the user ID and password that is provided by the instructors.

 ![Logon Details](/exercises/overall_content/Logon_Details.png)

-If asked for sign in with, select "tdct3ched1.accounts.ondemand.com" during the authentication process.
+If asked for a sign-in, select "tdct3ched1.accounts.ondemand.com" during the authentication process.

 ![Sign In](/exercises/overall_content/Sign_In.png)